apache/fury-site/docs/benchmarks/object-serialization/xlang/swift/README.md

 This benchmark compares serialization and deserialization throughput for Apache Fory, Protocol Buffers, and JSON in Swift.

-## Benchmark Executables
+## Benchmark Scope

-The ordinary/xlang cases are built by `swift-benchmark`.
-External-type and carrier comparisons are built by the separate `swift-external-benchmark` executable, so building the ordinary executable does not compile those models or serializer specializations.
+The results below cover the ordinary/xlang cases run by `swift-benchmark`.
+External-type and carrier comparisons use the separate `swift-external-benchmark` executable and are included only when requested.

 ## Throughput Plot